digst/cloud/design.md

 The Digital Strategy 2016-2020 is a joint public strategy for all levels of governement: state, regional and local.
 Among the many initiatives in the strategy to be supported by this architecture are *8.1 Good data and efficient data sharing* and *8.2 Robust operation of the common infrastructure*.
 During the realisation of the Digital Strategy it has become evident that public authorities on all levels of government struggle with a **time-to-market for new applications and integrations** that does not match the ambitions of integrated public service delivery, the ever-changing political and regulatory landscape and the  technological development in general.

-Integrated in the The Digital Strategy is a joint public architecture framework (FDA, da.
+Integrated in the The Digital Strategy is a joint public architecture framework, the Federated Digital Architecture (FDA, da.
 Fællesoffentlig Digital Arkitektur).
 Within the framework a number of reference architectures has been approved, especially the reference architecture for *sharing of data and documents* is relevant for this project.
 The GovCloud concept is an implementation of the pattern *shared data and application platform*.

 ## First Applications
 Paramount to the establishment of a Government Cloud is the succesfull support of an intial large scale strategic project to prove the attractivness of the architecture.

 It has been the focus of a proof of concept to create common experiences across different organisations, and this focus is continued in the initial version of the GovCloud.
 DMIs is an experienced application developer and service provider, and has supporting throughout all aspects of this design.
 DIGST has much experiences with policy development, whereas SIT has established mature it operations, but neither have experiences with agile application developement.
 Hence DIGST has choosen to also take the role of application developer in a smaller project and SIT will use the platform to build its own platform services.

-As drivers for the initial version of GovCloud, the following applications has been choosen:
+As drivers for the initial version of GovCloud, the following three applications has been choosen:

-*DMI Data.* Meteorological and climate data are distributed widely today.
-As a consequence of the EU directive of Public Sector Information DMI is required to share a number of data sets free-of-charge to a potentially very large group of new data consumers.
+**DMI Data.** Meteorological and climate data are distributed widely today.
+The government has decided to provide these data under a open government data initiative to support growth of private businesses based on data available in government.
 DMI sees a potential of seperating the generic operational aspects of data sharing from the knowledge and support of the specific data they produce.

 In the future data sharing to both private consumers and other government organisations are expected to be done on the same infrastructure, whereas highly critical sharing e.g. crisis management and defense, will continue in seperate channels.

-Experiences from countries with free-of-charge meterological data, have shown the need for a way to contact data consumers in the case of erroneous data from failing sensors etc.
+Experiences from countries with free-of-charge meterological data, have shown the need for a way to contact data consumers in the case of erroneous data from failing sensors etc. DMI wants to register data consumers to support this and a *fair use* agreement.

-*PubOrg.*
+**PubOrg.**

-[Describe data to be shared, volume and latency] [Describe few sources and first know usages]
+[Describe data to be shared, volume and latency]

-*Platform DevOps.*
+[Describe few sources and first know usages]

+**Platform DevOps.**

 [Development of platform services]

-Initial storage, compute and network estimates for first applications.
+Storage needs, compute and network estimates for first applications are shown in the table below.
 Unreplicated data and external bandwith.
-All numbers are in giga bytes.
+All numbers are in giga bytes (GB).

 | Applications | Providers | Daily In       | Co. | Storage | Daily Out | Consumers |
 | ---          | ---       | ---:     | ---:| ---:| --- | --- |